High School Contests

 CENTRAL REGION CONTEST

-Central Platte NRD & Lower Loup NRD co-host the Central Region competition.
-The competition will be held at 9:00 a.m. on Tuesday, February 26, 2024 in Columbus at the Central Community College-Platte Campus.
+Central Platte NRD & Lower Loup NRD co-host the Central Region competition in Columbus at the Central Community College-Platte Campus.
 Note: Schools may compete at ANY regional contest; however, you may only compete in one regional contest per year.
 Flexible Testing Flexible times are allowed for students competing in District Ag sessions.

 Your Contacts: